-You've undoubtedly experienced tricky bugs in your Epicodus journey so far.
+You've undoubtedly experienced tricky bugs in your programming journey so far.
 This is an unavoidable part of programming.
 Seriously.
 Every developer–no matter how experienced–deals with bugs, setbacks, and other issues.
-We find students are most successful when they're able to turn these issues into learning opportunities.
+Here at Epicodus we find students are most successful when they're able to turn these issues into learning opportunities.

 What is it about encountering a difficult task or bug that frustrates you?
 Do you have any behavior patterns that make solving these problems more difficult?
 (For example, do you always feel pressured to finish projects quickly, making time setbacks involved in bugs stressful or upsetting?
 Does being uncertain how to solve a bug evoke feelings of not being 'good' or 'smart' enough?, etc.) List as many as applicable.

 Conversely, is there anything about tricky bugs or issues you actually enjoy?
 (It's okay if there isn't, but do you like hunting down the problem?
 The debugging process?
 The satisfaction of finally making it work?)
 Do you have any patterns of behavior that make solving problems easier or less stressful?